nginx-clojure/nginx-clojure/example-projects/clojure-web-example/README.md

 ## Deploy on Normal Nginx

-1. Build stand-alone jar file
+*  **Build stand-alone jar file**

 ```shell
 $ cd $EXAMPLE_ROOT
 ## build a standalone clojure-web-example-default.jar at target/uberjar/
 $ lein uberjar
 ```
+*  **Get binaries of Nginx-Clojure**

-1. Download the binaries of Nginx compiled with Nginx-Clojure or we can compile nginx-clojure with our nginx by [this guide](http://nginx-clojure.github.io/installation.html).
+We can download the binaries of Nginx compiled with Nginx-Clojure or we can compile nginx-clojure with our nginx by [this guide](http://nginx-clojure.github.io/installation.html).
 ```shell
 $ cd /tmp